Allan Octavian Hume: Early life

-Hume was born in Westminster, London and baptized at St Mary's, Bryanston Square, a younger son (and the eighth child in a family of nine) of Joseph Hume, the Radical Scottish member of parliament, by his marriage to Maria Burnley.
+Hume was born in Westminster, London and baptised at St Mary's, Bryanston Square, a younger son (and the eighth of nine children) of Joseph Hume, the Radical Scottish member of parliament, by his marriage to Maria Burnley.
 Until the age of eleven he was privately tutored growing up at the town house at 6 Bryanston Square in London and at their country estate, Burnley Hall in Norfolk.
 He was educated at University College Hospital, where he studied medicine and surgery and was then nominated to the Indian Civil Services which led him to study at the East India Company College, Haileybury.
 Early influences included his friend John Stuart Mill and Herbert Spencer.
 He briefly served as a junior midshipman aboard a navy vessel in the Mediterranean in 1842.

 Civil service

 Etawah (1849–1867)

 Hume sailed to India in 1849 and on reaching Calcutta, he stayed with his cousin James Hume, The following year, he joined the Bengal Civil Service at Etawah in the North-Western Provinces, in what is now Uttar Pradesh.
 His career in India included service as a district officer from 1849 to 1867, head of a central department from 1867 to 1870, and secretary to the Government from 1870 to 1879.
-He married Mary Anne Grindall (26 May 1824, Meerut – 30 March 1890, Simla) in 1853.
+He married Mary Anne (26 May 1824, Meerut – 30 March 1890, Simla), daughter of Rivers Francis Grindall (1786–1832) in 1853.
+He had a home, possibly used in summer, in Mussoorie in 1853.

 It was only nine years after his entry to India that Hume faced the Indian Rebellion of 1857 during which time he was involved in several military actions for which he was created a Companion of the Bath in 1860.
 Initially it appeared that he was safe in Etawah, not far from Meerut where the rebellion began but this changed and Hume had to take refuge in Agra fort for six months.
 Nonetheless, all but one Indian official remained loyal and Hume resumed his position in Etawah in January 1858.
 He built up an irregular force of 650 loyal Indian troops and took part in engagements with them.
 Hume blamed British ineptitude for the uprising and pursued a policy of "mercy and forbearance" when dealing with the captured rebels.
 Only seven persons were executed at the gallows on his orders.
 The district of Etawah was restored to peace and order in a year, something that was not possible in most other parts.